 Starting from Hadoop Release 2.4.0, High Availability support for Resource Manager is also available.
 The ResourceManager uses Apache ZooKeeper for fail-over.
 When the Resource Manager node fails, a secondary node can quickly recover via cluster state saved in ZooKeeper.
 The ResourceManager, on a fail-over, restarts all of the queued and running applications.

-Does Apache’s hadoop framework work on Cloudera Hadoop?
+Does Apache’s Hadoop framework work on Cloudera Hadoop?

-Apache Hadoop was introduced in 2005 with the core MapReduce processing engine to support distributed processing of large-scale data workloads stored in HDFS.
+Apache Hadoop was introduced in 2005 with the core MapReduce processing engine to support the distributed processing of large-scale data workloads stored in HDFS.
 It is an Open Source Project and has multiple distributions (similar to Linux).
 Cloudera Hadoop (CDH) is one such distribution from Cloudera.
 Other Similar distributions are HortonWorks, MapR, Microsoft HDInsight, IBM InfoSphere BigInsights etc.

 Any easy way to install Hadoop on my Laptop and try migration of Oracle database to Hadoop?